 to swim in the delta waterways.
 After the sun goes down, head back into the

 wilderness on a nighttime safari to discover the nocturnal creatures of the

 floodplains, including elusive leopards.

-Vumbura Plains Camp, Sanctuary Chief’s Camp, and Sandibe Okavango (B, L, D Daily)
+Vumbura Plains Camp, Mombo Camp Botswana, Sandibe Okavango, and Duba Plains Camp (B, L, D Daily)

 Our private jet takes us to Rwanda, a land of rolling green